fennel-ai/client/docs/pages/api-reference/client.md

 * `input_bucket: Optional[str]` - The name of the S3 bucket containing the input data.
 Only relevant when format is "csv", "json" or "parquet".
 * `input_prefix: Optional[str]` - The prefix of the S3 key containing the input data.
 Only relevant when format is "csv", "json" or "parquet".

+**Returns:**

+* `Dict[str, Any]` - A dictionary containing the following information:
+  * request_id
+  * output s3 bucket
+  * output s3 path prefix
+  * completion rate.
+  * failure rate.

+A completion rate of 1.0 indicates that all processing has been completed.
+A completion rate of 1.0 and a failure rate of 0.0 indicates that all processing has been completed successfully.

 **Example**